Quarkonium $p_{\rm T}$ spectra in heavy--ion collisions at LHC energies within a hydrodynamic core--corona framework: Results and discussion

-It is important to note that the present formulation neglects viscous effects.
-While this is a limitation, the analytical solution provides a transparent baseline to understand the role of collective expansion and freeze-out geometry.
-The model is therefore expected to be most reliable in the low- and intermediate-$p_{\rm T}$ region, where the assumption of near-local equilibrium is justified.
-Deviations observed at higher $p_{\rm T}$ may reflect the increasing importance of non-equilibrium effects, including viscous corrections, gluon fragmentation and hard production mechanisms, which are not explicitly included in this framework.
-In the following calculations, non-equilibrium contributions arising from the corona component are incorporated within a core–-corona framework.
+It is important to note that the analytical solution provides a transparent baseline for understanding the role of collective expansion and freeze-out geometry in quarkonium production.
+The framework is expected to be most reliable in the low- and intermediate-$p_{\rm T}$ region, where the assumption of near-local equilibrium remains valid.
+At higher $p_{\rm T}$, the spectra are increasingly dominated by hard processes and non-equilibrium contributions, including non-prompt production from heavy-flavor decays, medium-modified fragmentation and other perturbative QCD effects, which are not fully captured within the present hydrodynamic description.
+To account for these contributions, a core--corona framework is employed, where the corona component represents the non-thermal hard-scattering contribution parametrized using the measured $pp$ spectra.

 Figure~\ref{Model_ALICE_JPsi_midy} presents the calculated $p_{\rm T}$ spectrum of J/$\psi$ in central (0--10\%) Pb--Pb collisions at midrapidity ($|y| < 0.9$) at $\sqrt{s_{\rm NN}} = 5.02$ TeV, compared with measurements from ALICE~\cite{ALICE_JPsi_midy}.
 In addition to the total spectrum, the individual contributions from the hydrodynamic core and the corona components are shown to illustrate their relative roles.
 The model describes the data very well across the full $p_{\rm T}$ range, although it shows a slight underestimation at higher $p_{\rm T}$ ($p_T > 8$ GeV).
-This discrepancy may suggest the contribution of additional production mechanisms, such as viscous corrections and gluon fragmentation, which can enhance yields in the high-$p_{\rm T}$ region.
+This discrepancy may suggest the contribution from additional production mechanisms which can enhance yields in the high-$p_{\rm T}$ region.

 In the upper panel of Fig.~\ref{Model_ALICE_JPsi_PsiP_fwdy}, the calculated $p_{\rm T}$ spectrum of J/$\psi$ in Pb--Pb collisions at forward rapidity ($2.5 < y < 4$) for 0--90\% centrality at $\sqrt{s_{\rm NN}} = 5.02$ TeV is compared with measurements from the ALICE at forward rapidity~\cite{ALICE_PsiP_PRL}.
 The model provides a good description of the data at low $p_{\rm T}$, while it underestimates the yield at higher $p_{\rm T}$ ($p_T > 8$ GeV).
-This deviation may indicate the presence of additional production mechanisms, such as contributions from viscous corrections and gluon fragmentation, which enhance the high-$p_{\rm T}$ region.
+This deviation may indicate the presence of additional production mechanisms which can enhance yields in the high-$p_{\rm T}$ region.

 The predictions for the $\psi(2S)$ state in the same collision system and rapidity interval are also presented and compared with measurements from the ALICE~\cite{ALICE_PsiP_PRL} in the upper panel of Fig.~\ref{Model_ALICE_JPsi_PsiP_fwdy}.
 The model provides an excellent description of the $\psi(2S)$ data over the entire $p_{\rm T}$ range.
 The lower panel shows the corresponding $\psi(2S)$/J/$\psi$ production ratio, which is found to be in good agreement with the ALICE measurements within the available $p_{\rm T}$ range.
 The agreement indicates that collective expansion, along with the corona contribution, captures the essential features of charmonium production in heavy--ion collisions at LHC energies.